colthreepv/angular-media-player/README.md

 ## Directive
 `audio-player` is a directive working as an _attribute_, it **must** be used on an `<audio>` tag.

 ### Attributes
+Those can be used as any [AngularJS directive attributes notation](http://docs.angularjs.org/guide/directive#creating-custom-directives_matching-directives)

 * **playlist**: An Array containing audioElements(s)
 * **player-control**: Exposed properties and methods of the `<audio>` tag